raytroop/raytroop.github.io/source/_posts/dfm-layout.md

 The fabrication of these smaller elements is a big challenge due to critical dimension uniformity (CDU) which impacts the device performance and its characteristics.

-FEOL Dummy TCD: improving CDU
+FEOL/MEOL Dummy TCD: improving CDU

 BEOL Dummy TCD: Metal/Via mask CD control